 - Do not panic or get restless when the child does not stop crying.

-- Do attempt to keep remedies ready at hand reach at night.
+- Do try and keep different remedies ready and within your reach, especially at night.

-- Do not neglect high fever and consult your doctor immediately.
+- Do not neglect high fever and consult the paediatrician immediately.

 - Remember to use ingredients that the baby is not allergic to.